-The PSA, then, had the effect of enabling extensive political influence in the running of the civil service, and indirectly in fuelling the problems that pushed the state towards acute crisis.
+The PSA enabled extensive political influence in the running of the civil service, Oindirectly fuelling the problems that pushed the state towards acute crisis.

 Ivor Chipkin sums this up: "The Public Service Act grants politicians wide discretion in operational decisions in state organs and in the recruitment of public servants.
 The situation is even worse at local level where the politicians are the administrators.
-Cadre deployment is possible because the law allows politicians to appoint officials."16
+Cadre deployment is possible because the law allows politicians to appoint officials."13